<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Find a hotel together near the Great Wall</li>
+<li>Find a hotel near the Great Wall</li>

-<li>Plan what to pack for the trip</li>
+<li>Plan activities for the trip</li>

 </ul>

-<h3 class="wp-block-heading"><strong>Review &amp; retrospective:</strong></h3>
+<h3 class="wp-block-heading"><strong>Review &amp; Retrospective:</strong></h3>

-<p>At the end of each sprint, we had a short meeting to review our backlog and give feedback.
-We discussed the questions:</p>
+<p class="wp-block-paragraph">At the end of each sprint, we sat down for a short review to discuss these questions:</p>

 <ul class="wp-block-list">

-<li>What did we do in the sprint?</li>
+<li>What did we do this sprint?</li>

 </ul>